 What Is Truck Overloading and How Can It Cause Accidents?

-Trucks usually have a specific capacity when carrying cargo.
-The act of filling a vehicle with more significant volumes than it can safely take is known as truck overloading.
-This could happen if the weight of the cargo is more than the maximum payload capacity that the truck’s manufacturer or the relevant authorities have specified.
+Trucks typically have a specific cargo capacity.
+The act of filling a vehicle with volumes greater than it can safely carry is known as truck overloading.
+This could happen if the weight of the cargo exceeds the maximum payload capacity specified by the truck’s manufacturer or the relevant authorities.

 Overloading a truck may pose safety risks, especially when sharing roads with smaller vehicles.

-• Tire blowouts: Carrying too much weight might strain the tires, resulting in blowouts.
-This may cause the truck driver and other drivers to lose control of the vehicle, particularly while traveling at a high speed.
+- Tire blowouts: Carrying too much weight can strain the tires, potentially leading to blowouts.
+This may cause the truck driver and other drivers to lose control of the vehicle, especially while traveling at high speeds.

-• Decreased ability to move: Overloaded trucks may find it more challenging to drive safely, particularly on narrow routes or around curves.
-This may make rollover accidents and collisions with other cars more likely.
+- Decreased ability to move: Overloaded trucks may find it more challenging to drive safely, particularly on narrow routes or around curves.
+This may increase the likelihood of rollover accidents and collisions with other vehicles.

 Unfortunately, truck accidents may result in significant injuries and even death.
 According to the National Highway Traffic Safety Administration, 5,788 individuals died in traffic accidents involving heavy trucks in 2021.
 This represented a 17% rise from 4,945 in 2020.

 Truck overloading endangers both the drivers and other road users.
-Trucking companies and drivers must follow weight limitations and rules to ensure safe road operation.
+Trucking companies and drivers must adhere to weight limitations and regulations to ensure safe road operations.

 What Does the California Law Say About Improper Truck Loading?

-According to California Vehicle Code 35550-35796, the maximum overall weight limit for trucks is set at 80,000 pounds.
+According to California Vehicle Code 35550-35796, the maximum overall weight limit for trucks is at 80,000 pounds.
 Additionally, single axles are allowed a maximum weight of 20,000 pounds, while tandem axles, equipped with tires with appropriate weight capacity ratings, are permitted up to 34,000 pounds.
-These regulations are designed to ensure road safety and prevent accidents caused by overloaded trucks.
+These regulations ensure road safety and prevent accidents caused by overloaded trucks.

 Moreover, under California Vehicle Code 23114, driving a vehicle on the highway is illegal if it is not adequately covered, constructed, or loaded.
-All contents must be secured to prevent any spillage, dropping, leaking, blowing, sifting, or any other form of escape from the vehicle.
+Truck companies must secure all contents to prevent any spillage, dropping, leaking, blowing, sifting, or any other form of escape from the vehicle.

-Can I File a Claim for a Crash Due Involving an Overloaded Truck?
+Can I File a Claim for a Crash Involving an Overloaded Truck?

 If you or a loved one is injured or killed in a truck accident, you can seek compensation from the responsible individual or company.
 This compensation can help cover expenses such as medical bills and lost wages resulting from the collision.
 Typically, the liable party’s insurance company will cover these losses.